Skip to main content

 Next-hop telemetry, also referred to as per-path telemetry (PPT), MUST be collected for each direct peer connection.
 This telemetry SHOULD be used to inform channel opening and closing strategies that optimise first-hop connections from the current node.

-The PPT SHOULD provide basic evaluation of the transport channel, both in the presence and absence of an open on-chain payment channel.
+The PPT is produced by immediate-neighbour probing (§4.2.1.1) and SHOULD provide basic evaluation of the transport channel, both in the presence and absence of an open on-chain payment channel.
 At a minimum, the PPT MUST provide the following observations for each 0-hop connection (as specified in RFC-0004):

-Latency: Duration between sending a message and receiving the corresponding acknowledgement.
+1. Latency: Duration between sending a request probe and receiving the corresponding response.
 This measures round-trip time to the immediate peer.

-Packet drop rate: Track the ratio of missing acknowledgements to expected acknowledgements for messages sent on the channel.
+2. Packet drop rate: Track the ratio of missing responses to expected responses for probes sent on the channel.
 This indicates the reliability of the transport connection.

 The PPT MAY be utilised by other mechanisms as an information source, such as channel management strategies that optimise the outgoing network topology by opening channels to high-performance peers and closing channels to unreliable peers.